dancer1325/aws-organizations-docs/doc_source/orgs_introduction.md

 ## AWS Organizations features<a name="features"></a>

-AWS Organizations offers the following features:
+* TODO:
 **Centralized management of all of your AWS accounts**
-You can combine your existing accounts into an organization that enables you to manage the accounts centrally\.
+* You can combine your existing accounts into an organization that enables you to manage the accounts centrally\.
 You can create accounts that automatically are a part of your organization, and you can invite other accounts to join your organization\.
 You also can attach policies that affect some or all of your accounts\.

 **Consolidated billing for all member accounts**
 Consolidated billing is a feature of AWS Organizations\.
 You can use the management account of your organization to consolidate and pay for all member accounts\.
 In consolidated billing, management accounts can also access the billing information, account information, and account activity of member accounts in their organization\.
 This information may be used for services such as Cost Explorer, which can help management accounts improve their organization’s cost performance\.